 Checkerbloom: Rosy pink mallow flowers with mini, scalloped hollyhock-like foliage.
 Blooms all summer long, attracting butterflies.

-Creeping Baby’s Breath: Delicate sprays of darling pink blossoms, great as filler in bouquets.
+Creeping Baby’s Breath: Delicate, low growing sprays of darling pink blossoms.

 Ajuga: “Chocolate Chip” variety with whorls of blue-violet flowers.
 This is the least aggressive variety, easier to dig up than others but will still fill a space incredibly well and fast.
 Keep away from beds, this plant does best at the edges of pathways or where it has room to sprawl.